meeiw-you/turkey-state-project/README.md

 # btk project

+Each file is a project.

-There will be 2 readme in en and tr language
+There will be 2 readme in en and tr language.

 -Branches will be divided into 2.
 1. Tested with master docker.